 - Biodegradable waste is composted at Philippa’s allotment

-- High quality and timeless designs mean you can wear your Pip & Pantalaimon pieces for much longer than fashion lingerie.
+- High quality and timeless designs mean you can wear your Pip & Pantalaimon pieces for much longer than fast fashion lingerie.

-We buy all of our fabric in the UK often buying up surplus end of rolls from big name brands, recycling excess materials that would otherwise go to landfill.
+We buy all of our fabric in the UK, often buying up surplus end of rolls from big name brands, recycling excess materials that would otherwise go to landfill.
 We deliberately sew to order and make very small quantities of stock to avoid surplus and waste.

 We realise this is an unusual business model but after nearly 7 years, it’s one that works very well for us.
 It means that we can listen to demand and only make stock of the most popular styles, that we know are going to sell.
-Therefore we are not over producing garments, unsure of whether they are going to be popular or not, ultimately adding to the international fast fashion problems and causing masses of unnecessary pollutants into the environment.
+Therefore we are not over producing garments, unsure of whether they are going to be popular or not, ultimately adding to the global fast fashion problem and causing masses of unnecessary pollutants into the environment.

 Producing in the UK also saves masses of carbon emissions which we would otherwise be used shipping all of our fabrics and trims to a factory in the far east, to have the garments made up and then shipped back to us in the UK, where they would then be sent back out all over the world.

-Because we don’t over manufacture garments that might not sell, this means we don’t have seasonal sales as we have no excess stock to reduce and get rid out.
+Because we don’t over manufacture garments that might not sell, this means we don’t have seasonal sales as we have no excess stock to reduce and get rid of.
 300,000 tons of clothes are wasted in the UK each year, and we’re proud not to contribute even a single garment to this.